aeki-admin/polyder-io/readme.md

 # polyder-io
-Easily create a resume and host it as web page.
+Easily create a resume and host it as a web page.

 # Getting Started